Lucian Blaga: Biography

 He summed his early views in his correspondence:

 "Philosophy is art, and this will be my philosophy.
 I tend toward an organic and mobile, lifelike conception about the world — a conception that I will propagate around me not by argument but by a kind of artistic suggestion....
 I won't 'prove, I will 'infect' the environment with great art.
 Life is transmitted from person to person in immediate fashion, without the bridge of arguments, since life is the creative force, and everything that is creation imposes itself naturally."

 His 1919 Poems of Light, published by Sextil Pușcariu – an acquaintance of Cornelia's family - first in Glasul Bucovinei, then as a stand-alone volume, received very positive criticism, Blaga being acclaimed as a figure who "represented the Transylvania of today and tomorrow", his book placed along with the Bible on the nightstand for the Queen of Romania during her visit to Transylvania following the 1918 Union.
 This was to pave his way for a networking trip to Bucharest where he visited the Romanian Academy and met Nicolae Iorga and Alexandru Vlahuță, among others.
 However, having finished his studies at Vienna and in look for an academic position, his application to Romanian University of Cluj was not successful, his Habilitation Thesis "The Philosophy of Style" being rejected in 1924.
 He wrote in the regional press, being the editor of the magazines Cultura in Cluj and Banatul in Lugoj as well as for Patria, Voința, Adevărul literar și artistic, Universul cultural and others.

 Demoralized after his failure to obtain a position at the university, he moves to Lugoj in 1926 and enters the Romanian diplomatic service, occupying posts at Romanian legations in Poland, Czechia, Portugal, Switzerland and Austria.

 In 1935 the Romanian Academy awarded him the Great Hamagiu Prize for his poems and plays.
 In the following year he was elected a titular member of the Romanian Academy and delivered the Elogiul satului românesc (In Praise of the Romanian Village) acceptance speech on 5 June 1937, in the attendance of Carol II.
 The choice for the topic was far from arbitrary: as tradition had it, every new member of the academy was chosen after the death of a titulary member and the newcome was expected to present a eulogy to the deceased.
-Since Blaga's position was created because the academy was expanding, he chose to eulogies what he called "our unanimous, anonymous ancestor".
+Since Blaga's position was created because the academy was expanding, he chose to eulogize what he called "our unanimous, anonymous ancestor".
 This was also an attempt to mend the relationship with Nicolae Iorga, once an admirer of Blaga's works, but who turned against it latter on, seeing it as corrupted by German influence, and campaigned against Blaga's nomination.